 Buchholz, who was shelved for the bulk of the year with right shoulder inflammation, made 12 starts and threw 59 innings.
 The 13-year big league veteran went 2-5 with a 6.56 ERA with 16 walks and 39 strikeouts, and while he made significant contributions in aiding the transition of some of the team’s young hurlers to the Majors, it doesn’t seem likely that the club will try to re-sign him.

-Neither player will be extended a qualifying offer, which is expected to be around $18 million this year.
+Neither player is likely to be extended a qualifying offer, which is expected to be $17.8 million.

 Who might be a non-tender candidate?